 A member’s ability to influence others to invest their LIFE in the ministry is extremely important.
 Setting up appointments to meet with other potential ministry partners can be very helpful and can expand the pool of available names for those interested in the ministry.

 Giving of one’s finances is very important to immersing a partner in your ministry.
 Remember that, “where their treasure is, there will their heart be also.”
 We recommend that you set an expected monetary amount as a criterion for being on your council.
 Hopefully, with proper cultivation, that number will increase over the years.

 Lastly, it is important to utilize the expertise of a development council member.
 Each member has been blessed with certain gifts and talents by God and each can utilize their areas of expertise to benefit the ministry.
 Areas have included; public relations and marketing, fund raising, strategic or event planning and many more.

 The LIFE principles should not be limited to simply development council members but could be used to immerse any major ministry partner in our ministry.

 As stated in the beginning, development is an ongoing process of building relationships over a lifetime of ministry.
 For those who have properly incorporated the eight principles of development, this process can be extremely rewarding.
 By understanding the critical difference between friend raising and fund raising, one will eventually reap a bountiful harvest and build a solid foundation that will have an impact for eternity.

-Dave Sander currently serves as National Director for Fund Development for the Campus Ministry of Campus Crusade for Christ.
-Jim Dempsey currently serves as Associate National Director for Fund Development for the Campus Ministry.
-Jim Topmiller served as the National Director for Fund Development for the Campus Ministry from 1995 until 2007 when he left to serve the Lord in the private sector.
+Bob Francis currently serves as National Director for Fund Development for the Campus Ministry of Cru.
+Dave Sander and Jim Topmiller both served as National Director for Fund Development for the Campus Ministry when they left to serve the Lord in the private sector.